Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Experiment

-We can find: \textbf{1) LLMs exhibit poor and imbalanced performance on low-resource languages.} For example, LLaMA 3 achieves its best BLI performance of $69.90$ on Ar-Ja pair, but worst of $25.90$ on Id-Sw pair. \textbf{2) LLMs are few-shot multilingual learners}.
-However, few-shot X-ICL does not consistently yield stable gains, e.g., one-shot falling below zero-shot, and will not lead to further gains when the number of shots goes beyond $3$.
-It indicates when applying few-shot X-ICL, 3-shots will be enough. \textbf{3) Zero-shot with bridge is a simple yet data-efficient strategy for low-resource languages}.
+We observe the following findings: \textbf{1) LLMs exhibit poor and imbalanced performance on low-resource languages.} For example, LLaMA 3 achieves its best BLI performance of $69.90$ on the Ar-Ja pair, but its worst of $25.90$ on the Id-Sw pair. \textbf{2) LLMs are few-shot multilingual learners}, as also noted in \cite{a19}.
+However, few-shot X-ICL does not consistently yield stable gains.
+For example, one-shot sometimes performs worse than zero-shot, and performance often stabilizes or may decline once the number of shots exceeds $3$.
+This suggests that when applying few-shot X-ICL, 3-shots will be enough. \textbf{3) Zero-shot with bridge is a simple yet data-efficient strategy for low-resource languages}.
 BridgeX-ICL finds $9$ optimal bridges out of $15$ language pairs, achieving average performance of two-shot X-ICL across all pairs, followed by the English-bridge method.
-While human source/target methods are the least effective.
+While phylogenetic distance source/target methods are the least effective.
 It seems using English as the default bridge is cost-effective, which will be discussed in section \ref{dis:bridge}.